atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 was I pained, at being So deceived. — — However, though I had possibly gone too far, it was, by. no means, too late to retreat. -- 1, therefore, collected all my Scattered Spirits, and very gravely told him, I had an engagement with a lady that evening, which I could not put by. — Before he was prepared to oppese me, I touched my bell, and ordered my chair.
-He Started, looked disconcerted, and asked me, “if I could not, possibly, break my appointment.” — rfinding me inflexible, he Sighed, kisfed my hand In Spite of all my opposition, and left me.
+He Started, looked disconcerted, and asked me, "if I could not, possibly, break my appointment." — rfinding me inflexible, he Sighed, kisfed my hand In Spite of all my opposition, and left me.
 Thus you See, my good Mrs. Blomer, all our ex peslations are vanished. — Lord Woburn has been Sufficiently tried; he has had fair opportunities, and I am now certain, he never had any design but to amuse himself with me. -- -- -- -- ’tis all over — I do not like to be trifled with j — I have, therefore,